multiduplikator/mikrotik_blocklist/README.md

 Clearly, this mechanism leads to a short window of time, where blocking deteriorates, as the blocklist is emptied out and then reloaded.
 However, its performance in terms of loading time is acceptable.

-A better approach would be to work with two lists (e.g. prod_blocklist and blocklist).
+A better approach would be to work with two lists (e.g. prod_blocklist and new_blocklist).
 So after the fetching part, we would do something like the following.
-THIS IS EXTREMELY SLOW!
-DON'T RUN THIS!
+**THIS IS EXTREMELY SLOW!
+DON'T RUN THIS!**

 ```
 # load blocklist